-Legislation focuses on data collected from health tracking devices and apps as well as DNA testing kits
+Legislation would strengthen privacy and security protections for data collected by health tracking devices and apps as well as DNA testing kits

-WASHINGTON – U.S. Senator Amy Klobuchar (D-MN) and Senator Lisa Murkowski (R-AK) introduced new legislation today to protect consumers’ private health data.
-While recent reports have highlighted how home DNA testing kits and health data tracking apps have given companies access to unprecedented levels of consumer health data, current law does not adequately address the emerging privacy concerns presented by these new technologies.
-The Protecting Personal Health Data Act addresses these health privacy concerns by requiring the Secretary of Health and Human Services to promulgate regulations for new health technologies such as health apps, wearable devices like Fitbits, and direct-to-consumer genetic testing kits that are not regulated by existing laws.
+WASHINGTON – U.S. Senators Amy Klobuchar (D-MN) and Lisa Murkowski (R-AK) reintroduced legislation to protect consumers’ private health data.
+Home DNA testing kits and health data tracking apps have given companies access to unprecedented amounts of consumer health data, but current law does not adequately address the emerging privacy concerns presented by these new technologies.
+The Protecting Personal Health Data Act addresses these health privacy concerns by requiring the Secretary of Health and Human Services to promulgate regulations for new health technologies such as health apps, wearable devices, and direct-to-consumer genetic testing kits that are not regulated by existing laws.

-“New technologies have made it easier for people to monitor their own health, but health tracking apps and home DNA testing kits have also given companies access to personal, private data with limited oversight,” Klobuchar said.
-“This legislation will protect consumers’ personal health data by requiring that regulations be issued by the federal agencies that have the expertise to keep up with advances in technology.”
+“While it’s great that new technologies have made it easier for people to monitor their own health, it’s concerning that health tracking apps and home DNA testing kits have given companies access to private data with limited oversight,” Klobuchar said.
+“This legislation will ensure there are regulations in place to protect consumers as new products that collect personal health information continue to enter the market.”

 The Protecting Personal Health Data Act would: